Chișinău: Pogroms and pre-revolution

-In the late 19th century, especially due to growing anti-Semitic sentiment in the Russian Empire and better economic conditions in Moldova, many Jews chose to settle in Chișinău.
+In the late 19th century, especially due to growing anti-Semitic sentiment in other parts of the Russian Empire and better economic conditions in Moldova, many Jews chose to settle in Chișinău.
 By the year 1897, 46% of the population of Chișinău was Jewish, over 50,000 people.

 As part of the pogrom wave organized in the Russian Empire, a large anti-Semitic riot was organized in the town on 19–20 April 1903, which would later be known as the Kishinev pogrom.
 The rioting continued for three days, resulting in 47 Jews dead, 92 severely wounded, and 500 suffering minor injuries.
 In addition, several hundred houses and many businesses were plundered and destroyed.
 Some sources say 49 people were killed.
 The pogroms are largely believed to have been incited by anti-Jewish propaganda in the only official newspaper of the time, Bessarabetz (Бессарабецъ).
 Mayor Schmidt disapproved of the incident and resigned later in 1903.
 The reactions to this incident included a petition to Tsar Nicholas II of Russia on behalf of the American people by US President Theodore Roosevelt in July 1903.

-On 22 August 1905 another violent event occurred: the police opened fire on an estimated 3,000 demonstrating agricultural workers.
-Only a few months later, 19–20 October 1905, a further protest occurred, helping to force the hand of Nicholas II in bringing about the October Manifesto.
+On 22 August 1905, another violent event occurred: the police opened fire on an estimated 3,000 demonstrating agricultural workers.
+Only a few months later, on 19–20 October 1905, a further protest occurred, helping to force the hand of Nicholas II in bringing about the October Manifesto.
 However, these demonstrations suddenly turned into another anti-Jewish pogrom, resulting in 19 deaths.

 Romanian period

 Following the Russian October Revolution, Bessarabia declared independence from the crumbling empire, as the Moldavian Democratic Republic, before joining the Kingdom of Romania.
 As of 1919, Chișinău, with an estimated population of 133,000, became the second largest city in Romania.

-Between 1918 and 1940, the center of the city undertook large renovation work.
-Romania granted important subsidies to its province and initiated large scale investment programs in the infrastructure of the main cities in Bessarabia, expanded the railroad infrastructure and started an extensive program to eradicate illiteracy.
+Between 1918 and 1940, the city center undertook large renovation work.
+Romania granted important subsidies to its provinces and initiated large-scale investment programs in the infrastructure of the main cities in Bessarabia, expanded the railroad infrastructure, and launched an extensive program to eradicate illiteracy.

 In 1927, the Stephen the Great Monument, by the sculptor Alexandru Plămădeală, was erected.
-In 1933, the first higher education institution in Bessarabia was established, by transferring the Agricultural Sciences Section of the University of Iași to Chișinău, as the Faculty of Agricultural Sciences.
+In 1933, the first higher education institution in Bessarabia was established by transferring the Agricultural Sciences Section of the University of Iași to Chișinău, as the Faculty of Agricultural Sciences.